git/git.github.io/General-Application-Information.md

 ## Note about the number of slots

 The Git organization usually has very limited mentoring capacity.
-These days we usually accept around 2 or 3 students per season (Winter or Summer).
+These days we usually accept between around 1 to 3 GSoC contributors (in the Summer) or Outreachy interns (in the Winter).

 ## Note about giving back and mentoring

-We appreciate very much students and interns who stay around after the mentoring period is over.
+We appreciate very much GSoC contributors and Outreachy interns who stay around after the mentoring period is over.
 It is very nice to see them on the mailing list, even if they don't contribute much.
 It's of course better when they continue to contribute though, even by just reviewing a patch from time to time.

 Some people have been around for more than 10 years, others have become regular contributors and that's great!

-One very nice way to contribute and to give back is to mentor or co-mentor other students or interns coming after you.
-It helps create more opportunities for more students and interns like you, as mentoring capacity is the main factor preventing us from accepting more students and interns.
-If each student or intern accepted to co-mentor twice (for example once in Summer and once in Winter) just after they have been mentored, our mentoring capacity could increase significantly each year.
+One very nice way to contribute and to give back is to mentor or co-mentor other contributors or interns coming after you.
+It helps create more opportunities for more contributors and interns like you, as mentoring capacity is the main factor preventing us from accepting more contributors and interns.
+If each contributor or intern accepted to co-mentor twice (for example once in the Summer and once in the Winter) just after they have been mentored, our mentoring capacity could increase significantly each year.

-Even though successful former students/interns usually have adequate technical ability to be a successful mentor, unfortunately few of them have been willing to just co-mentor once along with an experienced mentor.
+Even though successful former contributors/interns usually have adequate technical ability to be a successful mentor, unfortunately few of them have been willing to just co-mentor once along with an experienced mentor.

 Other free or open source projects have done better than us on this.
-At the Google Summer of Code Mentor Summit for example, more than 30% of the mentors were former students.
+At the Google Summer of Code Mentor Summit for example, more than 30% of the mentors are usually former contributors.

 Here is a quote by a mentor (Carlos Fernandez Sanz) on the GSoC Mentors List, that describes very well how we see GSoC and Outreachy:

 "GSoC is (for us, anyway) more about growing the community than getting stuff done.
 If they don't stick around their value diminishes a lot, even if they do a great job [...].
-The students that did a great job but completely left the community [...] are just a memory... the ones that have been with us and that are now mentors [...], long after they participated in GSoC, are the ones we love :-)"
+The [contributors] that did a great job but completely left the community [...] are just a memory...  the ones that have been with us and that are now mentors [...], long after they participated in GSoC, are the ones we love :-)"

 Consider showing us in your application previous mentoring, giving back and community activities that you have done, especially related